 KidsQuest Children’s Museum (Bellevue)

 Kids can play and have fun while learning STEAM-based concepts.
-In these half- and full-day camps, themes include space exploration, photography, sports and more.
-Campers are divided by age group into Explorer Camp and Adventure Camp.
-Members have early access to registration.
+During these half- and full-day camps, past themes have included space exploration, photography, sports and more.
+Campers are divided by age group, and members have early access to registration.
+Camp offerings will be announced in February and registration opens in March.

 Ages: 4–10